Hit The Road: New England Day Trips In 2025 - Karta.com

 Hiking Monadnock

 Mount Monadnock offers one of the most popular hikes in New Hampshire along its 115 miles of trails.
-Situated in a isolated state park, it offers gorgeous 360 degree views of the countryside from its 3,165 foot summit.
+Situated in an isolated state park, it offers gorgeous 360-degree views of the countryside from its 3,165-foot summit.
 Enjoy a scenic 2-3 hour hike with varying trail difficulties to suit every ability.
 Or challenge yourself to a longer 5-6 hour hike taking in the many lakes, forests, and rocky outcroppings.

 Mountain Biking Kingdom Trails